-When you ask pet owners whether or not is it worth having insurance for a pet, the answers can differ from a clear yes to a “maybe it is best to create a savings account”.
+When you ask pet owners whether or not is it worth having insurance for a pet, like Canine Journal, the answers can differ from a clear yes to a “maybe it is best to create a savings account”.
 And it is a question that needs extra attention.
 We get access to all sorts of insurance plans for our vehicles, health, or house.
 So, naturally, you might wonder why not get one for your pet.

 The North America Pet Health Insurance Association analyzed market trends and discovered that up to 2.43 million pets benefited from an insurance plan in 2018.
 Also, the association believes several millennial pet parents will seek to get higher insurance for their pets when compared to other generations.
 But the reality even though more than 65% of American households have at least a pet, only 1% of those animals have pet insurance.